roots/docs/trellis/multisite.md

 docs_project:
   - "19"
 publish_to_discourse:
-  - 'a:1:{i:0;s:18:"a:1:{i:0;s:1:"0";}";}'
+  - "0"
 ---
 Trellis assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` before provisioning your server:
+If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` **before** provisioning your server:

 ```php
 /* Multisite */